Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Changgyeonggung Palace Tours

-4. Deoksugung Palace
+4. Deoksugung Palace in the Heart of Seoul

 A large white western-style building with pillars with a green front yard and teal pool - Seogjojeon Building at Deoksugung Palace in Seoul